phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zedboard.md

 ### Copying flash image using PHFS (phoenixd)

-To flash the disk image, first, you need to verify on which port plo USB device has appeared.
+To flash the disk image, first, verify on which port plo USB device has appeared.
-You can check that using `ls` as follow:
+Check with `ls` as follow:

 - On Ubuntu: